Work Order Desk

 Centennial College strives to reduce its environmental footprint by diverting waste from landfills and by introducing new energy-efficient technologies on campus.
 Centennial has adopted a Waste Reduction Work Plan to make continuous improvements to the college’s recycling programs and to monitor their effectiveness.
 To be truly effective, the 4R’s – Reduce, Reuse, Recycle and Recover - should be incorporated into the daily activities of all buildings and industries.
 Reducing the amount of waste produced is the most effective way to counter the flow of garbage to landfill sites.

 Our campus sustainability strategies include:

-- collector bins for cans, glass and plastics are available in all areas, including food courts and high-traffic public areas on campus, and are properly identified with stickers and posters explaining clearly what items are to be deposited in these bins;
+- Collector bins for cans, glass and plastics are available in all areas, including food courts and high-traffic public areas on campus, and are properly identified with stickers and posters explaining clearly what items can be deposited in these bins.

-- the cleaning contractor is in the practice of picking up recyclable materials in all areas, bagging in clear bags before removal from the property;
+- Our cleaning contractor picks up recyclable materials in all areas, bagging in clear bags before removal from the property.

 Campus users are encouraged to report energy wasters such as malfunctioning doors or broken windows, as well as faucets, toilets or urinals that are running or dripping needlessly, to our Work Order Control Centre.